froukje/datamapu/content/posts/classical_ml/logistic_regression.md

 ## Find Best Fit

 As in all supervised Machine Learning models we estimate the model parameters, in this case $a_0$, $a_1$, $\dots$, $a_n$ as parameters to optimize the model.
 This is done by minimizing a loss function, which describes the error between the actual values and the predictions with respect to these parameters.
 In the case of a Linear Regression problem this loss function is the mean squared error (also known as least squares optimization).
 For a Logistic Regression, we need to define a different loss function.
 A common choice in this case is the *[Negative Log Likelihood Function ($NLL$)]()*, which can be derived from the likelihood function.
 This is however a topic on its own.
 You can find a separate article with a detailed explanation [here]().
-The NNL Loss ($L$) is defined as gollows
+The NNL Loss ($L$) is defined as follows

 $$L(a_0, \dots, a_n) = - \sum_{i=1}^n y_i\cdot \log{\hat{y_i}},$$